 Marked vasoconstriction and pyrexia are seen.
-Basal plasma catecholamine levels are raised.
-'Autonomic storms 'occur with marked cardiovascular in stability.
-Severe hyper-tension and tachycardia may Nate with profound alter hypotension, bradycardia, or recurrent cardiac These alterations are arrest. \mathbf{a} result of, predominantly, rapid alterations in systemic vascular resistance rather than cardiac filling or performance.
-During these 'storms'plasma catecholamine levels are raised up to 10-fold, to similar levels to those seen in phaeochromocytoma.
-Norepinephrine is affected more than epinephrine.
-Neuronal hyperactivity rather than adrenal medullary hyperactivity appears to predominate.
-In addition to the cardiovascular system, other autonomic effects include profuse salivation and increased bronchial secretions.
-Gastric stasis, ileus, diarrhoea, and high output renal failure may all be related to autonomic disturbance.
-The involvement of the sympathetic nervous system is established (Black et al., 2010).
-The role of the parasympathetic system is less clear.
-Tetanus has been reported to induce lesions in the vagal nuclei, while locally applied toxin may lead toexcessive vagal activity.
+Basal plasmacatecholamine levels are raised.
+Autonomic storms' occur with marked cardiovascular in stability.
+Severe hyper-tension and tachycardia may alter nate with profound hypotension, bradycardia, or recurrent cardiac arrest.
+These alterations are a result of, predominantly, rapid alterations in systemic vascular resistance rather than cardiac filling or performance.
+During these storms' plasma catecholamine levels are raised up to 10-fold, to in phaeochromocytoma. similar levels to those seen affected more than epinephrine.
+Norepinephrine is thanadrenal medullary Neuronal hyperactivity rather hyperactivity appears to predominate.
+In addition to the include cardiovascular system, other autonomiceffects salivation and increased bronchialsecretions. profuse Gastric stasis, ileus, diarrhoea, and high outputrenal failure all be related to autonomic disturbance. may The of the sympathetic nervous system involvement (Black et al., 2010).
+The role of the isestablished parasympathetic system is lessclear.
+Tetanus has been reported to induce lesions in thevagal nuclei, while locally applied toxin may lead toexcessive vagal activity.
 Hypotension, bradycardia, andasystole may arise from increased vagal tone and activ-ity.